-Newsom opens the documentary with a montage of images and statistics that present her mission statement for this project.
+Newsom opens the documentary with images and statistics that present her mission statement.
 We need to hold the media and others in power responsible for their limited perspective on women.
 Empowerment might not go as far as we expect.
-A good example is Katie Couric, who describes the challenges she faced when being the first woman to anchor an evening news program.
-Commentators focused on what she was wearing and how much leg she showed instead of the content.
+A good example is Katie Couric, who describes the challenges she faced as the first woman to anchor an evening news program.
+Commentators focused on what she was wearing and how much leg she showed.
 This is hardly a unique situation.
 The shots of others in revealing outfits while reporting the news say it all.
 Their counterparts are typically older guys who aren’t held to the same standards.
 Newsom makes similar points in a variety of areas, and they all point to the predominant theme.
 The representation of women in our popular culture frequently limits them into simple categories.

 Which moments stand out as highlights?

 There are plenty of engaging topics, and Newsom doesn’t get bogged down by the talking-head format.
 She throws in enough images to keep the story moving.
 One highlight (or lowlight) is the look at the treatment of female politicians, especially Hillary Clinton and Nancy Pelosi.
-The vitriol towards them is awful and says all we need to know about our limited progress.
-The double standard between how women and men are considered in these roles is brutal.
+The vitriol towards them is awful and says a lot about our limited progress.
+The double standard between how women and men are considered is brutal.
 The disparity in the numbers of representatives, governors, and senators also remains high.
 Condoleezza Rice was part of the messy Bush era, but she makes strong points about the challenges of being in a male-dominated administration.
 Photos of Rice sitting in a room full of white men are startling and spotlight the obstacles she overcame.

 Which characters (if any) really connect us to this film?